Photo-matching is one of the most relied-upon processes that professional authenticators use to determine whether game-worn jerseys and gear are real.

-Provenance of the item in question starts with careful inspection of the jersey for player-specific markings like name and sizing.
-A history of the piece must be accounted for.
-Something as simple as the jersey coming from the right manufacturer for the period is one place to begin.
+The provenance of the item in question starts with careful inspection of the jersey for player-specific markings like name and sizing.
+The history of the piece must be accounted for.
+Something as simple as the jersey coming from the proper manufacturer for the period is one place to begin.
 Once these factors are considered and pass inspection, only then do authenticators attempt to photo-match the jersey or uniform to a specific game or season.

 Photo-matching can validate even the most subtle of clues.
-For instance, some athletes change their jersey at halftime or intermission.
+For instance, some athletes change their jerseys at halftime or intermission.
 One particular player who employs this practice is Dirk Nowitzki.
 During the course of the second half of a particular game, Nowitzki went on to have a record-setting night.
 Authenticators were able to use photo-matching to determine which jersey was used in which half.
-They were able to do this by identifying several characteristics including items as small as stitching patterns.
+They could do this by identifying several characteristics including items as small as stitching patterns.

 While photo-matching is an important part of the game-used authentication process, it is only one piece of a much bigger puzzle.
 However, it is a very important piece.
 The digital age has helped the photo-matching process by providing sports memorabilia authenticators with a seemingly endless supply of photographic examples.

 Collectors benefit from this process by being assured their items are authentic because as they say, pictures don't lie.